 The current chairperson of the Board of Management is Michael Blanchfield.
 The board is made up of four trustee (ERST) representatives, two teacher nominees and two parent nominees.
 The term for each board is three years.

-The college also has a vibrant Parents Association (PA) and its current chairperson is Paul Walsh.
+The college also has a vibrant Parents Association (PA) and its current chairperson is Susan MacKenzie.
 The PA holds its AGM in October of each year and all parents are encouraged to attend this meeting and consider putting themselves forward for a role in the PA.
 There is also a Social committee run by the parents.
 This social committee plays an active role in all school events throughout the academic year.

 There is a Students Council in the school which works closely with the school principal, Parents Association and Board of Management.
 Students are elected onto the Student Council by balloting teachers and students.